 (Grades 8 – 12)

-From cooking and yoga to Jewish ethics and philanthropy, there’s something for everyone at JTConnect, where teens have the opportunity to explore their connection to Jewish traditions and values with peers from throughout the Greater Hartford community.
-Meeting courses are available to teens from 8th through 12th grade.
+From cooking and yoga to Jewish ethics and philanthropy, there’s something for everyone at JTConnect to fill minds and souls with interactive ways to connect to the world of Jewish learning!
+Students attend two 45 min. classes each Sunday, during which they explore their connection to Jewish traditions and values with peers from throughout the Greater Hartford community.

 - Sunday mornings

 - 7 sessions 11/5 – 12/17 (no class 11/26)

 - 10:30 am – 12:00 pm

 Term 2: 7 weeks: 11/5, – 12/17 (no class 11/26)

 Term 3: 7 weeks: 1/7 – 3/4 (no class 1/14)